 “At Five in the Afternoon” by Robert Motherwell (1971)

 This black and white acrylic on canvas painting is a perfect example of Abstract Expressionist works by Robert Motherwell, a famous American contemporary artist, who was also one of the youngest of the New York School.
 Estimated at $12,000,000 – 18,000,000, it went under the hammer for $12,690,000.

 “Last Supper” by Andy Warhol (1986)

 Andy Warhol was one of the most iconic artists of his time, who made Pop Art huge in America.
-His works are now sold for millions of dollars, and “Last Supper” offered at Phillips New York is not an exception.
+His works are now being sold for millions of dollars, and “Last Supper” offered at Phillips New York is no exception.
 This silkscreen masterpiece was sold for $8,752,500.

 “16 Flowers” by Andy Warhol (1965)

 “16 Flowers” is another excellent work by Andy Warhol auctioned at Phillips 20th Century & Contemporary Art Evening Sale.
 Moreover, it is one of the last silkscreened canvases created by the artist before his self-imposed hiatus from painting.
 Estimated at $5,000,000 – 7,000,000, it went under the hammer for $5,377,500.

 “Black Venus” is one more amazing piece of contemporary art sold at Phillips New York.
 Created by a talented American artist Mark Bradford, who is currently living and working in Los Angeles, it represents a large mixed media collage composed of black, blue, red, and yellow rectangles.
 It was sold for $6,052,500.